2011 Bahraini uprising: 2014

 On 3 March, a bomb blast by Shia protesters in the village of Al Daih killed 3 police officers.
 One of the police officers killed was an Emirati policeman from the Peninsula Shield Force.
 The two other officers killed were Bahraini policemen.
 25 suspects were arrested in connection to the bombing.
 In response to the violence, the Cabinet of Bahrain designated various protest groups as terrorist organizations.

-Rajab was released from Jaw Prison in May 2014 after serving a two-year sentence on charges of "illegal gathering", "disturbing public order" and "calling for and taking part in demonstrations" in Manama "without prior notification".
+Rajab was released from Jaw Prison in May 2014 after serving a two-year sentence on charges of “illegal gathering”, “disturbing public order” and “calling for and taking part in demonstrations” in Manama “without prior notification”.

-In November, the first parliamentary elections were held in Bahrain since the beginning of the protests despite boycotts held by the Shia-minority opposition.
+In November, the first parliamentary elections were held in Bahrain since the beginning of the protests despite boycotts held by the Shia-majority opposition.

 Protests has been met with tear gas and protests re-erupted in October 2014, as a new wave of demonstrations, and continued daily for years.
 Daily protests were held every day for 3 years, from 2011 to 2014.

 Sheikh Ali Salman, the Secretary-General of Al-Wefaq National Islamic Society was arrested on December 28, 2014, The case against Sheikh Ali Salman is based on recorded telephone conversations he had with the-then Prime Minister and Minister of Foreign Affairs of Qatar, Sheikh Hamad Bin Jassim Bin Jabr Al Thani, in 2011.
 On 4 November 2018, he was sentenced to life imprisonment after being convicted of trumped-up spying charges.
 Two other al-Wefaq members, Ali al-Aswad and Sheikh Hassan Sultan, were convicted in their absence during the same trial.